0

 Sun Valley is a suburban neighborhood (based on population density) located in Denver, Colorado.

 Sun Valley real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Sun Valley neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics